Surbhi Jyoti

 Surbhi Jyoti (/hns/; born 29 May 1988) is an Indian actress who mainly works in Hindi television and Punjabi films.
 She rose to fame after her portrayal of Zoya Farooqui Ahmed Khan in Qubool Hai, for which she received numerous accolades, including ITA Award for GR8!
-Performer Of The Year.
+Performer of the Year.

-Jyoti received wider attention after portraying a shape-shifting serpent named Bela Sehgal in Colors TV's supernatural series Naagin 3, for which she received a nomination for Best Actress at Indian Television Academy Awards.
+Jyoti received wider attention after portraying a shape-shifting serpent named Praveen Bela Sehgal in Colors TV's supernatural series Naagin 3, for which she received a nomination for Best Actress at Indian Television Academy Awards.
 In 2021, she made her Hindi film debut with Saurabh Tyagi's comedy-drama Kya Meri Sonam Gupta Bewafa Hai? opposite Jassie Gill.

 Early life and education

 Jyoti was born on 29 May 1988 in Jalandhar, Punjab, India.
 She received her early education from Shiv Jyoti Public School and then graduated from Hans Raj Mahila Maha Vidyalaya in Jalandhar.
 As a student of Hans Raj Mahila Maha Vidyalaya, she participated in debates and received honours.
-Surbhi is a graduate with a degree in Economics and a Master's degree in English Literature from Apeejay College of Fine Arts.
+Jyoti is a graduate with a degree in Economics and a Master's degree in English Literature from Apeejay College of Fine Arts.